-Young people sentenced under section 205(2) or section 208 Criminal Procedure (Scotland) Act 1995: within 4 weeks of entering secure care, the Children and Young Person’s (CYP) Placement Manager will schedule a placement review meeting.
+Young people sentenced under section 205(2) or section 208 Criminal Procedure (Scotland) Act 1995: within four weeks of entering secure care, the Children and Young Person’s (CYP) Placement Manager will schedule a placement review meeting.
 This meeting will be chaired by staff from the secure unit, but the Lead Professional is expected to take a prominent role, attended by the CYP Placement Manager, the young person, their parents/guardians, staff from the secure unit, Lead Professional, and any other relevant professionals.
 Reports should be provided by the secure unit on the young person’s progress and programme proposals, and the Lead Professional on the proposed throughcare plan.
 The purpose of this meeting is to determine if this is the most appropriate placement for the young person and the CYP Placement Manager will:

 - Confirm the placement